Ship from Store: definition, operation and key benefits

 Ship From Store is a well-known omnichannel solution that allows online orders to be shipped from stores.

 In this way, the point of sale becomes a mini-warehouse, used when the e-commerce warehouse doesn’t have the product in stock, or when it is more advantageous to send the order from a store.

 The goal?
 To combat stock-outs, a real problem for retailers.

-In the clothing, footwear and cosmetics sectors, the average rate of unavailability online is 22% at the beginning of the season and 41% during the clearance sales period (source Google/Ipsos)!
+In the clothing, footwear and cosmetics sectors, the average rate of unavailability online is 22% at the beginning of the season and 41% during the clearance sales period (source Google/Ipsos).

-Ship From Store: a major challenge for retailers
+A major challenge for retailers

 The fight against product unavailability is no longer an option for brands.
 Especially since a stockout often results in the customer going to a competitor.

 A OneStock survey of 5,000 European consumers reveals their behaviour when faced with a stockout: